raspberri05/vault/Mathematics 161 A/1 - Overview and Descriptive Statistics.md

 ## 1.2 - Pictorial and Tabular Methods in Descriptive Statistics

->[!info] Stem and Leaf Plots
+### Stem and Leaf Plots

->[!info] Dot Plot
+### Dot Plot

+>[!info] Definition
 >An attractive summary of numerical  data when the data set is reasonably small an there are relatively few distinct values

->Each observation is represented by a dot above the corresponding location on a number line for each occurrence
+* Each observation is represented by a dot above the corresponding location on a number line for each occurrence
->Gives information about shape and various indicators
+* Gives information about shape and various indicators
 ### Distribution and Histogram for Discrete Data

 >[!info] Frequency
 >The number of times that the value of a discrete variable occurs in the set